 Puerto Rico spans far and wide and there’s so much more to it than San Juan.
 We recommend exploring this country and heading “out west” to dip your feet into PR’s unique oceanfront oases.

-- Sandy Beach: Located in Rincon, the Caribbean’s premier surf town, Sandy Beach is also home to Tamboo Tavern—which has been listed as one of the best beach bars in the world.
-We’ll
+Sandy Beach: Located in Rincon, the Caribbean’s premier surf town, Sandy Beach is also home to Tamboo Tavern—which has been listed as one of the best beach bars in the world.
+We’ll cheers to that!

 Ready to book your trip to Puerto Rico?
 We thought so!
 Our team of local trip planners is here and ready to help you create your dream trip.
 Any questions?
 Send us a message!
 And don’t forget to check out: